 8 Types of Risk Every Real Estate Investor Should Know About

-In private equity real estate, the fact that we buy physical assets gives many investors a level of comfort.
+In private equity real estate markets, the fact that we buy physical rental properties gives many investors a level of comfort.
 Yet there are many risks involved in commercial real estate investing that have to be considered in conjunction with the expected value of the investment.
-Having frames of reference for investors to quantify risk helps ensure that the investment matches their needs, goals and tolerance.
-At Origin, we use sophisticated risk models and the deep knowledge of our acquisition team spread over eight markets to account for the many variables involved in evaluating the potential returns of a new property.
+Having frames of reference for investors to quantify risk helps ensure that the real estate investment matches their needs, goals and tolerance.
+At Origin, we use sophisticated risk models and the deep knowledge of our acquisition team spread over 11 markets to account for the many variables involved in evaluating the potential returns of a new property.

 Here are eight risk factors investors should consider when evaluating any private real estate investment:

 1. General Market Risk.
 All markets have ups and downs tied to the economy, interest rates, inflation or other market trends.
 Investors can’t eliminate market shocks, but they can hedge their bets against booms and busts with a diversified portfolio and strategy based on general market conditions.
 “What you don’t know can hurt you,” the Financial Industry Regulatory Authority (FINRA) notes.